All Episodes

 I know the price of real estate.

-So they're frankly their valuation is meritless to me because the valuation that should matter is their own valuation right I think that's the basic point I think that's the deeper point is that you have yet another judge who wants to get himself in the limelight and get a piece of Donald Trump and is issuing these far-fetched rulings that are detached from the facts or customary legal precedence.
+I think the deeper point is that you have yet another judge who wants to get himself in the limelight and get a piece of Donald Trump and is issuing these far-fetched rulings that are detached from the facts or customary legal precedents.

-I would suggest them, as always, the best way to resolve these differences in our country is at the ballot box and in the political process, not weaponizing the law against their opposition party's leading candidate.
+I would suggest then, as always, the best way to resolve these differences in our country is at the ballot box and in the political process, not weaponizing the law against their opposition party's leading candidate.

 All right, quick break more with Senator Tom Cotton of the great state of Arkansas on the other side as we continue.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.